-This alternative includes development of four live-fire training ranges within the leaseback area on the island of Tinian.
+This alternative includes construction of four ranges within the leaseback area on the island of Tinian.
 Three ranges would be oriented north, with the fourth, the Platoon Battle Course, oriented northeast.
 All four range footprints partially overlay the FAA Mitigation Area.
 The associated notional SDZs for these ranges would overlap to a large extent.
 They would extend over the FAA Mitigation Area, DoD "No Wildlife Disturbance" Mount Lasso escarpment area, and a segment of Broadway.
 No SDZs would extend beyond land and into the ocean.

-Under the Range Training Area Alternative 2, no ranges would be located south of 86th Street.
-Compared to Alternative 1 there would be more range footprint encroachment on the FAA Mitigation Area.
+Under the Range Training Area Alternative 2, no ranges would be located south of 90th Avenue.
+Compared to Alternative 1 there would be more range footprint encroachment on the FAA